European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

 ===========

 The middle-layer API is aimed at devices controlling other devices, **not** at controlling hardware directly.
-This reflects itself in the following limitations with respect to  *driver* API devices:
+This is reflected in the following limitations with respect to  *driver* API devices:

 - no full finite state machine is implemented.
 Specifically, the simple state machine